sophie-thomson/TasteSENsation/README.md

 ![Screenshot of responsive recipe list on tablet](docs/readme-images/recipe-list-responsive-tablet.png)

 ***Pagination***
-- The recipe cards are displayed with 6 recipes per page to help manage the flow of information for SEN users who may get easily overwhelmed or distracted.
+- The recipe cards are displayed with 6 recipes per page to help manage the flow of information for SEN users who may get easily overwhelmed or distracted with infinite scrolling.
 - Using 6 recipe cards also enables more responsive display for the optimum number of cards to be displayed using the grid structure on different devices (rows of 3 cards each on larger screens, 2 cards on tablets and 1 card on small devices).
 - Navigation buttons at the bottom of the page enable the user to view more recipes or go back to previous recipes.
 - The page navigation buttons are only visible if there are further pages to view, or if there is a previous page to view.